 - It would be Co-Ed.
 Men and women could attend.

 - It would not be clothing optional, but Clothed Female Naked Male (CFNM), meaning (unlike any other event we’d ever hosted before) the men would be required to be completely nude and the women would have to stay fully clothed.

-- It would be a fish bowl styled discussion.
+- It would be a fish bowl style discussion.
 The men would sit naked, on the floor, in a circle and discuss their penises (based on pre-submitted questions from the women) and the women would be able to listen, but not speak.

 - After a break, the women would be able to discuss penises among themselves and the men would have to just listen and not interject.

 - At the end, there would be time for discussion between the genders.

 Be realistic about the limits of time and space.
 We like to keep our Penis Parties small, usually around 20 people (10 men and 10 women).
 This allows us to hold the event in smaller spaces (saving the large venues for our clothing optional social events that typically draw 50 people or more.).
 More importantly, this allows time for everyone who wants to talk to do so.